Efficiently Closing Loops in LiDAR-Based SLAM Using Point Cloud Density Maps: Experimental Setup for Evaluation

-We generated the ground truth using an offline \lidar{} bundle adjustment method with manual inspection of the results.
-It also uses RTK-GNSS information, if available, for precise geo-referencing.
-The required initial pose estimates were obtained by \pg{} fusion of \lidar{} odometry~\cite{vizzo2023ral} for local consistency, and either manual loop closures for the \backpack{} dataset or RTK-GNSS for the \car{} dataset for global consistency.
-The \lidar{} bundle adjustment approach refines the initial poses by aligning all scans with each other.
+We generate near-ground-truth pose information using the offline \lidar{} bundle adjustment method by~\cite{wiesmann2024arxiv}, with manual inspection of the results to ensure alignment accuracy.
+This method incorporates RTK-GNSS data for geo-referencing; an information not provided to any loop closure system under evaluation.
+The process begins with initial pose estimates obtained from \pg{} fusion of \lidar{} odometry~\citep{vizzo2023ral}, aided by either manually added loop closures~(for the \backpack{} sequence) or RTK-GNSS data~(for the \car{} sequence) to enforce global consistency.
+The final bundle adjustment refines these initial poses by aligning all scans with each other in an offline fashion.